Traits

 As a general rule of thumb, From may be implemented in the situations where it would be suitable in Rust:

-• The conversion is value-preserving: the conceptual kind and meaning of the resulting value is the same, even though the Noir type and technical representation might be different.
-While it's possible to infallibly and losslessly convert a u8 into a str<2> hex representation, 4u8 and "04" are too different for str<2>: From<u8> to be implemented.
+u32: From<u16>can losslessly convert anyu16into a validu32such that the originalu16can be recovered.
+On the other hand,u16: From<u32>should not be implemented as2**16is au32which cannot be losslessly converted into au16. - The conversion is value-preserving: the conceptual kind and meaning of the resulting value is the same, even though the Noir type and technical representation might be different.
+While it's possible to infallibly and losslessly convert a

 One additional recommendation specific to Noir is: